nikolanovoselec/m365-mcp-server/TECHNICAL.md

 - Increased complexity in token storage and retrieval

 **Current Workaround**:
-We implemented a token exchange callback that intercepts the OAuth flow and stores Microsoft tokens alongside Cloudflare's:
+The system implements a token exchange callback that intercepts the OAuth flow and stores Microsoft tokens alongside Cloudflare's:

 ```typescript
 tokenExchangeCallback: async (options: any) => {